 With the growing challenge of capturing people’s attention, it’s more important than ever to focus on optimising your landing pages for better conversions.

-In this blog, you’ll find out what an ideal landing page should have, tips to improve your page and get more visitors to sign up, examples of good landing pages.
+In this blog, you’ll find out what an ideal landing page should have, tips to improve your page and get more visitors to sign up, and examples of good landing pages.

 Learn about the Instamojo free landing page builder.
+Talk to our team directly.

 Landing pages are single-page web pages which are used to encourage visitors to take an action such as buying your product or subscribing to your email list.
 An effective landing page has the following elements: